fluent/fluentd-docs-gitbook/plugins/output/README.md

 -   throw\_exception

 This is default mode.
-This mode raises `BufferQueueLimitError` exception to input plugin.
-How handle `BufferQueueLimitError` depends on input plugins, e.g. tail input stops reading new lines, forward input returns an error to forward output.
+This mode raises `BufferOverflowError` exception to input plugin.
+How handle `BufferOverflowError` depends on input plugins, e.g. tail input stops reading new lines, forward input returns an error to forward output.
 This action fits for streaming manner.